ossec/ossec-docs/docs/ossec101/intro.rst

 What do I need to use OSSEC?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   A linux or unix system is required for an OSSEC server.
-Microsoft Windows is only supported as an agent and agents require a server.
+Microsoft Windows is only supported as an agent, and agents require a server.